esammahdi/Processing/Terrain Generator/README.md

 TerrainGenerator: A Procedual 3D Terrain Generator
 =================================================

-A simple procedual 3D terrain generator made using *[Processing Language](https://processing.org/)* , meant as a project for a Computer Graphics class.
+A simple procedural 3D terrain generator made using *[Processing Language](https://processing.org/)* , meant as a project for a Computer Graphics class.
 However, it has been extended with functionalaties like Texture Mode, WholeImage mode and Recording (see: [Usage](#usage).)

 [![License](https://img.shields.io/badge/License-CC%20BY%204.0-lightgray.svg?style=flat-square)](https://creativecommons.org/licenses/by/4.0/)
 [![Latest release](http://img.shields.io/badge/beta-0.1.0-blue.svg?style=flat-square)](./)